integration

 Does VantaWeb work with Dentrix?

-Will the AI book appointments directly into Dentrix?
+Does Anna book directly into Dentrix?

 Does VantaWeb sign a HIPAA BAA?